3l-d1abl0/LinkedIn-App/README.md

 * Check the appropriate permissions you need for your application. i.e <b>r_basicprofile</b>, <b>r_emailaddress etc</b>.
 Specify a valid callback url. preferably use <b>'https'</b>. <br>

+'''php
 	Use your client ID at line 38, 98 at application/controllers/UserController.php <br>
 					'client_id' => 'YOUR_CLIENT_ID'	<br>
 					'client_id' => 'YOUR_CLIENT_ID'	<br>
+'''

 * Use your client Secret Key at line 99 at zapp/application/controllers/UserController.php <br>